o3de/o3de.org/content/docs/atom-guide/dev-guide/shaders/azsl/unbounded-arrays.md

     };

 ### Example 2: (Error case)
-This example is based on Example 1, but this time We are trying to introduce the first Unbounded Array: 'Texture2D<float4> m_texSRV_unbounded[]'.
+This example is based on Example 1, but this time We are trying to introduce the first Unbounded Array: `Texture2D<float4> m_texSRV_unbounded[]`.
 This example will fail to compile because, as mentioned before, an Unbounded Array takes over the whole register starting from their index of declaration.
-In this example, m_texSRV_unbounded, is the first texture SRV so it will start at t0, and take over the rest of the indices until tN.
+In this example, `m_texSRV_unbounded`, is the first texture SRV so it will start at **t0**, and take over the rest of the indices until **tN**.
 Any other texture SRV declared afterwards won't find a register index to bind to.

     ShaderResourceGroupSemantic slot1
     {